lupyuen/lupyuen.github.io/src/plic.md

 - What's the RISC-V __Platform-Level Interrupt Controller__ (PLIC)

-- How we delegate RISC-V __Machine-Mode Interrupts to Supervisor-Mode__
+- Why we delegate RISC-V __Machine-Mode Interrupts to Supervisor-Mode__

 - How NuttX Star64 handles __UART Interrupts__

 - Which leads to a new problem: 16550 UART Controller fires too many __Spurious Interrupts__!

   [(Watch the Demo on YouTube)](https://youtu.be/TdSJdiQFsv8)

+We'll see later that __NuttX Shell__ actually works fine!
+It's just very very slooow because of the Spurious Interrupts.

 ![Star64 RISC-V SBC](https://lupyuen.github.io/images/nuttx2-title.jpg)